Yanli2190/vllm-fork/pd_xpyd/readme.md

 `local_hostname` is the local machine IP `metadata_server` is the remote machine IP where etcd is launched `protocal` is rdma or tcp
-`master_server_address` is the remote machine IP where mooncake master is launched. high speed network is preferred.
+`master_server_address` is the remote machine IP where mooncake master is launched.

 # note: rdma is limited to following device list, otherwise set to tcp